FabianBindley/osm-times-of-crisis/README.md

 ---

 ## Dataset Preparation
+To apply the methodologies used in this project, please follow the following steps:

 ### Prerequisites
-To apply the methodologies used in this project, ensure the following tools are installed:
+Please ensure the following tools are installed:
 - [`osmium-tool`](https://osmcode.org/osmium-tool/) for processing `.osh.pbf` files.
 - [PostgreSQL](https://www.postgresql.org/) with the [PostGIS](https://postgis.net/) extension for spatial data storage and analysis.